 The 17 volumes of Massachusetts Soldiers and Sailors of the Revolutionary War, a Compilation from the Archives is a bit of a beast to search through.
-Massachusetts soldiers and sailors of the revolutionary war v1-17Download I did a little work this weekend to bypass all of that.
-I call this a cleaned up and combined…
+Massachusetts soldiers and sailors of the revolutionary war v1-17Download Follow this post to receive updates, please comment with any issues.
+Also, see the list of updates at the end…

 The best histories are the stories of specific people and why they did what they did.
 In my writing, I strive to revive the stories of several people that many historians might only include as flavoring in their writings rather than a main course.
 Names like Isaac Frye, Ezekiel Goodale, William Adrian Hawkins, and Will Burton